New Research

 The Challenge

 Western Digital was the top-performing stock in the S&P 500 in 2025 with a 282% rally and Seagate Technology posted a 219% gain.
-Both companies achieved their highest gross margins in over a decade.
-Magnetic data storage, including hard disk drives and magnetic tape, faces two-year backlogs, demand forecasts project 35%+ annual growth through 2030, and suppliers have unprecedented demand visibility through build-to-order models with 9-12 month commitments.
+In early 2026, the records continued: Seagate reported an all-time high 42.2% gross margin and Western Digital hit 46.1% gross margins, with WD surging ~28% in the first week of February alone after earnings and its Innovation Day event.
+Magnetic data storage faces two-year backlogs, demand forecasts project 25%+ annual storage growth through 2030, and suppliers have unprecedented demand visibility through build-to-order models with 9-12 month commitments.

-In the context of this strong financial performance, magnetic storage manufacturers chose share buybacks and dividends over paradigm-shifting innovation.
-Despite favorable market dynamics that should have spurred the next generation of cool and cold storage technology, suppliers demonstrated they will not, or cannot, invest in long-cycle R&D that could better meet projected demand as traditional scaling approaches reach physical limits.
+In the context of this record financial performance, magnetic storage manufacturers chose financial engineering over breakthrough innovation.
+Seagate announced a $5 billion share buyback program and Western Digital authorized $6 billion in share buybacks, a combined $11 billion returned to shareholders.
+Despite favorable market dynamics that should have spurred the next generation of cool and cold storage technology, suppliers demonstrated they will not, or cannot, invest in long-cycle R&D that could meet projected demand as traditional scaling approaches reach physical limits.

 The magnetic data storage industry now faces a critical inflection point.
 The industry needs to identify and fund breakthrough technologies that could enable the next decade of growth, but the bilateral oligopoly structure of both hard drives and magnetic tape prevent the capital pooling necessary to fund these development programs.